murshidl/murshidl/README.md

 ---

 ## 🌟 Highlights & Achievements
-- 🚀 **Launched 5+ customer-centric solutions** as an intern at RDL Technologies Pvt Ltd, with positive feedback from clients
+- 🚀 **Launched 5+ customer-centric solutions** as an intern at RDL Technologies Pvt Ltd
-- ⚡ **Boosted project efficiency by 20%** through a new cross-functional development framework
+- ⚡ **Improved project efficiency by 20%** through better workflows
-- 🔒 **Identified & fixed 28+ vulnerabilities** (SQLi, XSS, etc.) in an e-commerce platform, improving security by 30%
+- 🔒 **Fixed 28+ vulnerabilities** (SQLi, XSS, etc.) in an e-commerce platform
-- 🧵 Built an **AI-powered Fabric Stitch Detection tool (YOLOv8)**, cutting inspection time by 75% in textile manufacturing
+- 🧵 Built an **AI-powered Fabric Stitch Detection tool (YOLOv8)**, cutting inspection time by 75%
-- 🕵️ Developed an **AI-driven Crime Prevention System** with YOLO for real-time surveillance and automated alerts
+- 🕵️ Developed an **AI-driven Crime Prevention System** with YOLO for real-time surveillance and alerts

 ---